w-y/jerrymarker/README.md

 # Installing
 -----

+        grunt build  //to generate the parser javascript from lex/yacc rule

+        grunt       //concat the parser and util programs, generate the dist file

 Installing jerrymarker is easy now.
-Simple download the javascript from the dist folder.
+Simple use the javascript from the dist folder.
+Or just download the javascript from [project site] (http://www.jerrymarker.com).

 # Usage
 -----